 Yesterday, while reviewing the new version the Indiatimes.com*, we chanced upon something we haven't noticed before: an online advertisement for an Indian government department.
-Indiatimes featured a 300×250 pixel advertisement for the Ministry of Road Transport & Highways.
+Indiatimes featured a 300x250 pixel advertisement for the Ministry of Road Transport & Highways.
 The Indian government is among the largest advertisers in India, and it advertises through its official advertising agency, the Directorate of Directorate of Advertising and Visual Publicity (DAVP); so far, while political parties have advertised online, this is the first instance that we've seen of a DAVP advertising online.
 A document we found on the DAVP's website states calls for applications for empanelment for a pilot of three months (from November 21st 2010 to 20th Feb 2011), following which 20 companies will be empaneled for advertising in the first year.
 This is a fairly significant development for online publishers in India, because it indicates that…

 - PrivacyNama Session: Chief Privacy Officer Roundtable; October 7 October 1, 2022

 - Delhi police deploys drones to monitor anti-CAA protest centre Shaheen Bagh October 1, 2022

 - India’s Department of Telecommunications (DoT) orders ISPs to Block 67 Porn Websites October 1, 2022